-Italian's love their focaccia, served as a snack or accompanied with pasta and roast meats.
-One secret for making good focaccia, don't skimp on the olive oil!
+Italian's love their focaccia bread.
+Served as a snack or accompanied with pasta and roast meats.
+One secret for making good focaccia is don't skimp on the olive oil!
 Focaccia, is a flat, slightly raised bread, not unlike pizza crust.
-Many parts of Italy focaccia has been especially popular near the sea, where humidity in the air inhibits the full rising of conventional bread dough.
-I live in a coastal area and seem to have this same result.
-Traditionally focaccia is flavored with only coarse salt or rosemary.
-But, you can top your focaccia with onion, tomatoes, black or green olives, even...Read More
+For many parts of Italy focaccia has been especially popular near the sea, where humidity in the air inhibits the full rising of conventional bread dough.
+Traditionally the bread is flavored with only coarse salt or rosemary.
+But, you can top your focaccia with onion, tomatoes, black or green olives, even wisps of lemon peel.

 Quick French Beignet